breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 - [Mealy machines](https://en.wikipedia.org/wiki/Mealy_machine)
 - [Petri nets](https://en.wikipedia.org/wiki/Petri_net)

+What happens if we define arithmetic operators on graphs?
+How might we define and interpret these operations in a meaningful way?
+As we have seen, one way to represent a directed graph is just a square matrix whose non-zero entries indicate edges between nodes.
+Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.

-We now attempt to show a few examples simulating a state machine using matrix multiplication.
+We now attempt to show a few examples simulating a state machine using the Krylov method.
 For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using their corresponding algebras.
 Here, we will use the boolean algebra for matrix multiplication, where `+` corresponds to `∨`, and `*` corresponds to `∧`:

 ```
 ┌───┬───┬─────┬─────┐